Hensel's lemma for the norm principle for spinor groups: Introduction

-The $H^1$-variant of the norm principle was proved in full generality for all semisimple groups defined over number fields by Gille (see \cite{8}).
+The $H^1$-variant of the norm principle was proved in full generality for all semisimple groups defined over number fields by Gille (this will be discussed in Remark \ref{143}).
 The norm principle for semisimple groups defined over a field $K=k(C)$, function field of a curve $C$ defined over a number field $k$, is open in general.
 In particular it is open for the spinor groups $Spin(A,\sigma)$ defined over $K$, as mentioned before.
-In \cite{28}, Bhaskar gave a scalar obstruction defined up to spinor norms, whose vanishing implies the $H^1-$ variant of the norm principle for $Spin(A,\sigma)$.
+In \cite{28}, Bhaskhar gave a scalar obstruction defined up to spinor norms, whose vanishing implies the $H^1$-variant of the norm principle for $Spin(A,\sigma)$.
+In Subsection \ref{45} we will reformulate this obstruction using the $H^1$-variant of the norm principle.
 Let $V$ be the set of closed points of $C$, and for every $c\in V$, let $K_c$ be the completion of $K$ with respect to the discrete valuation associated to the point $c\in V$.
-Assume that the $H^1-$ variant of the norm principle holds for $Spin(A,\sigma)$ over all completions $K_c$.
+Assume that the $H^1$-variant of the norm principle holds for $Spin(A,\sigma)$ over all completions $K_c$.
 It is an open question whether the kernel of the global to local map

 is trivial or not (In case it is trivial, we say that the local-global principle holds for $Spin(A,\sigma)$).
-If kernel of $\rho_{Spin(A,\sigma),V}$ is trivial, then the obstruction to the norm principle is also trivial, which means that the norm principle holds for $Spin(A,\sigma)$.
+If kernel of $\rho_{Spin(A,\sigma),V}$ is trivial, and if we further assume that the norm principle holds for $Spin(A,\sigma)$ over all completions $K_c$, then the norm principle holds for $Spin(A,\sigma)$ over $K$ (see \cite[Theorem~1.3.2]{270}).
 Equivalently, the failure of the norm principle implies the failure of the local-global principle.
 Therefore, it is a natural question to ask whether the norm principle holds for $Spin(A,\sigma)$ over the completions $K_c$.
+In the above argument, one can replace the set of discrete valuations associated to closed points by other discrete valuation sets, for instance all discrete valuations on $K$.

-Note that each completion $K_c$ is a complete discretely valued field whose residue field is a finite extension of $k$.
+Note that each completion $K_c$ in the above argument is a complete discretely valued field whose residue field is a finite extension of $k$.
 Since we know that the norm principle holds for $Spin(A,\sigma)$ over number fields, a natural question to ask is the following:\\